head_img_slim

 The Onin War and the Beginning of the Sengoku Period

-In 1467, Yoshimasa supported the Hosokawa side (Eastern Army) and the Yamana side (Western Army), sparking the Onin War.
-This conflict, primarily centered in Kyoto, lasted for 11 years, weakening the shogunate's effective control to the point where it was limited to Yamashiro.
-This marked the beginning of a nationwide trend of gekokujo (rebellion against superiors), ushering in the Sengoku period.
+In 1467, the conflict between the Eastern Army, led by Hosokawa Katsumoto, and the Western Army, led by Yamana Mochitoyo (Sōzen), escalated into armed conflict, sparking the Onin War.
+This conflict, primarily centered in Kyoto, lasted for approximately 11 years, significantly weakening the shogunate's control.
+As a result, the shogunate's effective control was so weakened that it was limited to Yamashiro.

 The Rise of Sengoku Daimyo